-2.6.
+3.6.
 UEL LINK PERSON AND COLLABORATIVE ADMINISTRATOR

-The UEL Link Tutors are Dr Luana Parisi (L.Parisi2@uel.ac.uk) & Teresa Serrano (T.Serrano@uel.ac.uk)
+The UEL Link Tutor is Teresa Serrano (T.Serrano@uel.ac.uk)

 The UEL Link Person is appointed to manage the relationship between the Programme Leader at the Graduate School of the Environment (GSE) and UEL.
-The UEL Link Person will normally be invited to attend Academic Council Meetings at CAT on a quarterly basis, providing an opportunity for CAT students' representatives to meet with the Link Person.
+The UEL Link Person will normally be invited to attend Academic Council Meetings at CAT on a quarterly basis, providing an opportunity for CAT students to meet with the Link Person.

-The UEL Collaborative Academic Partnerships Account Manager is Daniel Boatswain
+The UEL Collaborative Academic Partnerships Account Manager is Thomas Scott (Thomas.scott@uel.ac.uk)

-(D.Boatswain@uel.ac.uk)